amdadislam01/Typing-Speed-Test-App/README.md

-# ⌨️ Typing Speed Analyzer
+# ⌨️ Typing Speed Analyze

 A sophisticated web application designed to measure and enhance typing proficiency through comprehensive metrics and adaptive challenges.